m417z/ntdoc/descriptions/ntwaitforkeyedevent.md

 ### Timeout

-Optinally pointer for timing out value.
+Optionally pointer for timing out value.

 # Documented by